Christmas Morning Monkey Bread

 You can use Pillsbury™ Grands!™ Flaky Layers refrigerated Original biscuits or any other flaky biscuit dough.

-biscuit dough laid out on a cutting board and cut into quarters
+Biscuit dough laid out on a cutting board and cut into quarters.

 Simple lay the biscuit dough out on a cutting board and cut each biscuit into quarters.